mangeshnag9651/Smarthome/README.md

 # Smarthome
-n android application developed as a part of CSE 535 (Mobile Computing &amp; ML)
+An android application developed as a part of CSE 535 (Mobile Computing &amp; ML)

 ## Usage:
 Run the 'server.py' & 'app.py' files in the server directory.
 Flask will listen for requests on 0.0.0.0 (127.0.0.1:5000).